 - Computational & Applied Mathematics & Statistics

 - Data Science (as of Spring 2022)

 - Marine Science

-* The undergraduate Business programs do not qualify for OPT STEM Extension.
+*Undergraduate Business programs do not qualify for STEM OPT.

 Additional Eligibility Information

 - STEM OPT is based on program or major.
 Minors are not eligible.